Unified stability criteria for perturbed LTV systems with unstable instantaneous dynamics: On the matrix trajectory and perturbation

 \subsection{Slowly varying by means of small total variation}

-Just as in the work \cite{Gao2018}, we quantify the slow time-varying nature of the system \eqref{def:ltv_sys} by imposing bounds on the total variation of $A(t)$ over an arbitrary interval $[t_a,t_b]$.
-Recall the definition of total variation in \eqref{def:total_variation}, which involves a supremum over an uncountable set and hence difficult to utilize.
-Nevertheless, as stated by \cite[Lemma 1]{Gao2018}, Assumption~\ref{ass:2}.1 to Assumption~\ref{ass:2}.3 ensure that $\int_{t_a}^{t_b}\Vert d A\Vert$ is well-defined, and it is given by
+Just as in the work \cite{Gao2018}, we quantify the slow time-varying nature of the system \eqref{def:ltv_sys} by imposing bounds on the total variation of $A(t)$ over an arbitrary interval $[a,b]$.
+Recall the definition of total variation in \eqref{def:total_variation}, which involves a supremum over an uncountable set and is difficult to utilize.
+Nevertheless, the following Lemma gives a convenient formula for computing the total variation of $A(t)$ over $[a,b]$ when Assumption~\ref{ass:2}.1 to Assumption~\ref{ass:2}.3 hold: \begin{lem} Consider a matrix valued function $A(t)$ satisfying Assumption~\ref{ass:2}.1 to Assumption~\ref{ass:2}.3.
+The total variation of $A(t)$ over $[a,b]$ is given by the following expression: